charlotteZ765/347project/README.md

   <img src="final_images/347img1.png" alt="Image 1" width="300">
 </figure>

-This plot informs our feature selection strategy by quantifying the relationship between each engineered feature and the target variable Transported.
+This plot informs our feature selection strategy by quantifying the relationship between each engineered feature and the target variable, Transported.
 The strongest associations are observed with Group, CabinNum, and CryoSleep, validating the decision to engineer features such as group identifiers (Group, NumberInGroup), cabin decomposition (CabinDeck, CabinSide, CabinNum), and binary indicators like CryoSleep and TravelingAlone.

-Features like RoomService, Spa, and VRDeck display low or even negative associations, suggesting that raw spending variables may offer limited predictive value.
-This insight reinforces the need to either transform these features (e.g., via total or normalized spending) or deprioritize them during feature selection.

-Overall, the figure supports the inclusion of spatial, behavioral, and grouping-based features in our final model pipeline, while guiding regularization or dimensionality reduction for weaker variables.
+Variables like RoomService, Spa, and VRDeck have very low or even negative correlations.
+This means that variables related to spending lack predictive value; therefore, we chose to transform these features and put less emphasis on them for feature selection.
+Overall, the association plot supports spatial, behavioral, and grouping-based features in our final model pipeline.

 ---